mmozuras/vim-github-comment/README.md

 ## Setup

-Add the following into your ~/.vimrc
+If you don't have `github.user` set in your `.gitconfig`, add the following into your ~/.vimrc

     let g:github_user = '<your-github-username-here>'